 Contact lens and eyeglasses exams are getting easier and easier.
 New advances in eye examination procedures provide the doctor with a starting point on the eyeglass prescription and a detailed analysis on the shape of the front of the eye.
 One such instrument is the autorefractor, a computer that estimates the prescription of the eye within a few seconds.
+The autorefractor test requires only that you sit still while the machine does its job.
+There are no puffs of air or bright lights—you look into the autorefractor and watch as an image moves in an out of focus.
+The test determines how light changes as it enters your eye, which then gives your eye doctor an estimate of your appropriate lens prescription.

 Dilation of the eye is a procedure that allows the doctor to temporarily open the pupil in order to view the back of the eye.
 This procedure is helpful in evaluating for glaucoma, macular degeneration, diabetes, retinal detachment and many other diseases.